top of page

 Sanctification Intact

-Observing the symbols for the New Covenant Passover at the end of the 14th of Abib–the biblically correct time to observe Passover—rectifies the proper sequence.
+Observing the New Covenant Passover symbols at the end of the 14th of Abib–the biblically correct time to observe Passover—rectifies the proper sequence.
 It aligns with Christ’s instructions, the disciples, the first-century Church, and, most importantly, God’s will and His law.
 We fulfil our duties to the covenantal agreement and honour Christ as he proposed (Lk.
 22:19; 1Cor.
 11:23-26).

 There is also no breach of the law regarding ingathering when the symbols of bread and wine are taken on the afternoon of the 14th day of the first month.
 Some partake of the symbols for Christ for Passover at the beginning of the 14th day (i.e., after the 13th day ends in the evening (dark) and as the new day of the 14th begins).
 In this scenario, there are some 20+ hours that separate the partaking of the Passover symbols of Christ’s sacrifice and the commencement of the first Holy Day of Unleavened Bread.